Jimmy Carr: Tax avoidance

-American charities
+Charities

 Carr is a supporter of the Bob Woodruff Foundation (a non-profit that supports post-9/11-impacted service members, veterans, and their families).
 On 5 November 2018, he was on the bill of the 12th Annual Stand Up for Heroes event at Madison Square Gardens and again, for the 17th event, on 6 November 2023, at the Lincoln Center.

 Carr was one of the British comics supporting Amnesty International at the 2012 Secret Policeman's Ball in New York.